operator-framework/operator-sdk/doc/user-guide.md

 ##### Go modules

-If using go modules (the default dependency manager) in your project, ensure you activate module support before using the SDK.
-From the [go modules Wiki][go_mod_wiki]:
+If using Go modules (the default dependency manager) in your project, ensure you activate module support before using the SDK.
+From the [Go modules Wiki][go_mod_wiki]:

 > You can activate module support in one of two ways:
 > - Invoke the go command in a directory outside of the $GOPATH/src tree, with a valid go.mod file in the current directory or any parent of it and the environment variable GO111MODULE unset (or explicitly set to auto).